WordPress/gutenberg/packages/block-editor/src/components/rich-text/README.md

 *Optional.* Called when the block can be removed. `forward` is true when the selection is expected to move to the next block, false to the previous block.

+### `allowedFormats: Array`

+*Optional.* By default, all registered formats are allowed.
+This setting can be used to fine-tune the allowed formats.
+Example: `[ 'core/bold', 'core/link' ]`.

 ### `withoutInteractiveFormatting: Boolean`

 *Optional.* By default, all formatting controls are present.
 This setting can be used to remove formatting controls that would make content [interactive](https://html.spec.whatwg.org/multipage/dom.html#interactive-content).
 This is useful if you want to make content that is already interactive editable.